EduVault/eduvault/notes.md

   - [ ] unit tests for app logic(low priority)
   - [ ] dockerize tests (cypress not working on my mac m1 chip)
 - [ ] More tests!
+- [ ] Make accountID -> emails array
+- [ ] Allow linking of accounts, i.e. persons can signup/login with multiple methods all on the same account
+- [ ] vuex/redux plugin

 ## auth flow pseudocode